j-d-b/tas-server/README.md

 * `resetPassword` *<- from reset link*

 ## Project Organization
-All project javscript code is in `src/`
+All project code is in `src/`

 `src/index.js` is the entry point to run the application/start the server.
 This is run by `yarn start`.

 ### `src/data/`
-* Contains sequelize model definitions for interacting with the database.
+* Contains Sequelize model definitions for interacting with the database.
 * Contains database connecting code.
 * `setup-scripts/` contains database table setup code, run by `yarn setup` and `yarn develop`.